Like almost everyone, I am always looking for a way to cut monthly spending.

 After going through all the receipts from February, I calculated that we spent $619.84 at the grocery store in one month!
 Blown away, because I don’t think we eat more than the average couple, I decided we need to get this under control.
 I mean $619.84 seems like enough to feed a family of five and it’s only the two of us.
 In our defense, we eat pretty much every meal at home (trying to only eat out at a restaurant twice a month), bring our lunch to work every day, and buy a lot of fresh produce.

 According to the USDA, food costs went up 4.8% in 2011 and they are predicting a 3.5% increase in 2012.
 Although this plays a part in how much we spend; I think the major problem lies in the fact that we have gotten a little lax when it comes to some core money-saving strategies.
-And now is as good a time as ever to return to some smart-shopping methods.
+And now is as good a time as ever to return to some smart-shopping methods, especially if you’re working on debt management.

 There are thousands of tips out there about how to cut your grocery bill.
 Some are good and some are just dumb.
 I chose 6 tips/tricks that I am going to (try to) diligently follow for the entire month of March.
 Throughout this month-long challenge (I secretly love a challenge) I am going to track my grocery spending and give some updates on how it’s going.
 Hopefully by the end of the month I will be able to tell you what helped and what didn’t and maybe even discover some new tricks to share.